intel-system-studio/samples/advisor/Vector_Tutorial_Memory_Access_101/cpp/readme.txt

-These files (trickyStride.cpp and contiguity.cpp) are meant to be used with the "Memory Access" tutorial for Intel® Advisor XE 2016.
+These files (trickyStride.cpp and contiguity.cpp) are meant to be used with the "Memory Access" tutorial for IntelÂ® Advisor XE 2016.
 They are intended to be compiled with the Intel C++ Compiler in Microsoft* Visual Studio 2010.
 The process may be slightly different using other compilers or in other environments.